UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

 Ensure that the Install launcher for all users (recommended) and the Add Python 3.7 to PATH checkboxes at the bottom are checked.

+**Add Python 3.7 to PATH step is important!** If this is not checked then when you try to run your python code it won't be able to find the executable.

 See: `Installing Python on Windows <https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html>`_

 .. _git_bash: